Background

 Happiness is a state of mind, not a state of affairs, so there's nothing you can do to your external environment that would affect your happiness.

-Happiness is self-love and self-acceptance without grandiosity and narcissism, without selfishness.
 Happiness flowers in the least expected moments, brings to life the more abundant and refreshes the stale.
 Happiness is being in nothingness at once.

 Nothing is more sad and lonely than having casual sex in order to feel less sad and lonely.
 Nothing is more sad and lonely than gratifying yourself in a variety of opposite ways.

-Nothing is more hateful than the inlactable expiry of love.
+Nothing is more hateful than the ineluctable expiry of love.
 Nothing is more wrong than being right all the time.
 Nothing is faster than life.
 Nothing is slower than dying.
 Nothing is more attractive than the self-sufficient.
 Nothing more repellent than the clinging and the needing.
 Nothing is more corrupt than conformity and nothing more noble than being oneself.
 Nothing is more dignified than honoring other people and nothing is more hopeful than what we already have.
 Nothing is more blind than merely observing and nothing is more deaf than merely hearing but not listening.
 Nothing is more present than the past.
 Nothing less certain than the future.
+No gift is greater than a smile and no harm is more deleterious than rejection.
+No risk is grander and no reward more substantial than to live life to its fullest.

 Life is about shunning and suppressing and fighting and eliminating and eradicating suffering.
 Reality is in our mind alone and what is out there is solely what we make of it.

 I want to read to you before I continue with my unsolicited advice.
 I want to read to you a poem.
 It's a poem written by the inimitable Derek Walcott.
 It's titled, Love After Love.
-Listen to it.
-It's heart-rending and it's beautiful and it's sublime.

-The time will come when with elation you will greet yourself arriving at your own door in your own mirror and each will smile at the others will come and say sit here, eat.
-You will love again the stranger who was yourself.
+The time will come when with elation you will greet yourself arriving at your own door, in your own mirror, and each will smile at the others' welcome and say, sit here, eat.

-Give wine, give bread, give back your heart to itself to the stranger who has loved you all your life whom you ignored for another who knows you by heart.
+Give wine, give bread, give back your heart to itself to the stranger who has loved you all your life, whom you ignored for another who knows you by heart.

 Take down the love letters from the bookshelf, the photographs, the desperate notes.
 Peel your own image from the mirror.
 Sit, feast on your life.

 Magnificent, absolutely magnificent.

 So go forth to this new year and make this new year love you.
 Make all your gifts come true.
 The way out is your only entrance.
 The way through is your only exit.

-Why did life teach me?
-I'm 60 years old although I don't look a day older than 16.
+I'm 60 years old, although I don't look a day older than 16.
 I'm 60 years old.
 I have led the combined lives of 10 people at least and I've learned a lot.

-I've learned that life doesn't always accommodate our plans and wishes but it always turns out to be far better than our fears.
+I've learned that life doesn't always accommodate our plans and wishes, but it always turns out to be far better than our fears.

 If you just let life happen, if you let the path choose you, life takes care of you and the path becomes clear.